Malaria

-Malaria is a mosquito-borne infectious disease that affects humans and other animals.
-Malaria causes symptoms that typically include fever, tiredness, vomiting, and headaches.
+Malaria is a mosquito-borne infectious disease that affects vertebrates and Anopheles mosquitoes.
+Human malaria causes symptoms that typically include fever, fatigue, vomiting, and headaches.
 In severe cases, it can cause jaundice, seizures, coma, or death.
-Symptoms usually begin ten to fifteen days after being bitten by an infected mosquito.
+Symptoms usually begin 10 to 15 days after being bitten by an infected Anopheles mosquito.
 If not properly treated, people may have recurrences of the disease months later.
 In those who have recently survived an infection, reinfection usually causes milder symptoms.
 This partial resistance disappears over months to years if the person has no continuing exposure to malaria.
+The mosquitoes themselves are harmed by malaria, causing reduced lifespans in those infected by it.

-Malaria is caused by single-celled microorganisms of the Plasmodium group.
-It is spread exclusively through bites of infected Anopheles mosquitoes.
-The mosquito bite introduces the parasites from the mosquito's saliva into a person's blood.
-The parasites travel to the liver where they mature and reproduce.
-Five species of Plasmodium can infect and be spread by humans.
-Most deaths are caused by P. falciparum, whereas P. vivax, P. ovale, and P. malariae generally cause a milder form of malaria.
-The species P. knowlesi rarely causes disease in humans.
+Malaria is caused by single-celled eukaryotes of the genus Plasmodium.
+In mammals, it is spread through bites of infected female Anopheles mosquitoes.
+The mosquito bite introduces the parasites from the mosquito's saliva into the blood.
+The parasites travel to the liver, where they mature and reproduce.
+Five species of Plasmodium commonly infect humans.
+The three species associated with more severe cases are P. falciparum (which is responsible for the vast majority of malaria deaths), P. vivax, and P. knowlesi (a simian malaria that spills over into thousands of people a year).
+P. ovale and P. malariae generally cause a milder form of malaria.
 Malaria is typically diagnosed by the microscopic examination of blood using blood films, or with antigen-based rapid diagnostic tests.
 Methods that use the polymerase chain reaction to detect the parasite's DNA have been developed, but they are not widely used in areas where malaria is common, due to their cost and complexity.